scot00671234/tradingjournal/replit.md

-# Trading Journal Application
+# CoinFeedly - Clean, Simple Trading Journal

 ## Overview

-This is a full-stack trading journal application built with React, Express, and PostgreSQL.
-The application allows users to track their trading activities, analyze performance metrics, and manage their trading data with a subscription-based model using Stripe integration.
+CoinFeedly is a beautiful, Notion-style trading journal with automatic trade sync and powerful insights.
+Built with React, Express, and PostgreSQL, it provides a clean, minimalist interface focused on clarity and speed for cryptocurrency traders.

+**Tagline**: A beautiful, Notion-style trading journal with automatic trade sync and powerful insights.

+## Recent Changes (January 27, 2025)
+- ✓ Successfully migrated from Replit Agent to Replit environment
+- ✓ Configured PostgreSQL database with proper environment variables
+- ✓ Resolved all dependency issues and server startup problems
+- ✓ Verified full-stack application running on port 5000
+- → Now transforming into CoinFeedly with Notion-style UI and enhanced features

 ## User Preferences